wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 2.14.1 =
+* Fix: Remove custom global exception handler to avoid conflicts with other plugins #2424

 = 2.14.0 =
 * New: Compatible up to WordPress 6.2